halso/Vaider/Documents/Prds/VaiderPrd.md

 * **Architecture**:

   * The MCP server runs locally on the developer's machine, listening on a specified port.
+By default, it listens only on localhost to avoid any unintended remote exposure.
-  * It can be configured to use either a standard input/output (stdio) transport or an HTTP/SSE (Server-Sent Events) transport for communication.
+  * It is configured to use HTTP/SSE (Server-Sent Events) transport for communication in version 1.
   * The server acts as a bridge between the Agent and the video analysis service (Google Gemini 1.5 Pro).

 * **Configuration**:

-  * Developers can choose between stdio or HTTP transport by setting the appropriate configuration in the `.cursor/mcp.json` file.
+  * Developers should configure HTTP transport by setting the appropriate configuration in the `.cursor/mcp.json` file.
-  * Example stdio configuration:

-    ```json
-    {
-      "tools": {
-        "vaider": {
-          "transport": "stdio",
-          "command": ["npx", "vadr-mcp"]
-        }
-      }
-    }
-    ```
   * Example HTTP configuration:

     ```json